ongov/Digital-Service-Standard/README.md

 ## 1. Understand users and their needs

 Start with users to define the problem.
 Do research to develop a deep understanding of who the users are, how they behave and what that means for the design of the service.

 ### Why it matters

 Understanding the people who use a service and what they want is critical to building a service that works for them.
-For example, users of a driver's license renewal service include any Ontarian with a driver’s license.
+For example, users of a driver’s license renewal service include any Ontarian with a driver’s license.

 It’s easy to make assumptions about users or be influenced by personal experiences.
 When thinking about users, it’s important to find people with different experiences and perspectives.

 It's especially important to include people with disabilities early.

-Get to know your users and their needs from their point of view — beyond the lens of the project.
+Get to know your users and their needs from their point of view – beyond the lens of the project.

 Taking the time to understand the people who use your service will help: